JmSambajon/Kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends

 ### Overview of the Project
-  We have a Kickstarter dataset containing information on different cases from accross the world spanning from 2010 to 2017.
+  We have a Kickstarter dataset containing information on different cases from across the world spanning from 2010 to 2017.
 Our data includes information on entire campaign timelines from start to finish.
-Some of the information includes, the campaign type, name, outcome, funding goal, and launch date.
+Some of the information includes, campaign type, campaign name, outcome, funding goal, and launch date.
 Louise, an upcoming playwright, is planning to launch a campaign to help fund her play, Fever.
 Louise is looking to gain a better understanding on whether or not there are specific factors that make a campaign successful so she can set up herself up to mirror successful campaigns in the same category.

 ### Purpose
 The purpose of this analysis is to identify how different Kickstarter campaigns fare in relation to their launch dates and their funding goals.